Escaype Live: Release

 The trailer of the series was released on 26 April 2022 consisting of seven episodes premiered on Disney+ Hotstar on 20 May 2022 and remaining two episodes were released on 27 May 2022.

+Critical reception

+Circuswood420 from Instagram rated it 4 stars out of 5 and considered it as most underrated hotstar series while Rohan Naahar for The Indian Express rated 1 stars out of 5 stars stating "Escaype Live is a monumentally irritating show that talks down to its audience with no regard for their time, money and patience."